 We can't have nice things...

-I chided myself for my materialistic ways.
+I got mad at myself for being so lazy, so wasteful, for spending so much on that bowl, chided myself for my materialistic ways.
 I don't know whether my Catholic upbringing is really to blame, but admonishment is required any time something goes awry.
-There's a fatwa somewhere.
+And the cat was alarmed.
+Not only was this A Loud Thing, but now it was something different - broken - in the place where her water should be.

 I've spent the last week editing photos from Bino's momma's birthday party.
 Before that was Charlotte's birthday party.
 So maybe it was reflexive, but next thing I know I am spending five minutes retouching the pink fluff, and scuffs on the wall, and whatever whatever.
 When I realised what I was doing - for an email, mind you - I laughed and kept going.
 It was relaxing, somehow, the rote activity of photo-editing.